ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Touch Interaction.rst

             emitting: touch1.pressed
         }

-.. rubric:: Bear-Whack
-   :name: bear-whack

-*Bear-Whack* demonstrates using
-:ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>` to add
-multiple finger support to a simple game.
-The interaction with the game is done through a
-`SpriteGoal </sdk/apps/qml/QtQuick/Particles.SpriteGoal/>`_  that
-follows the :ref:`TouchPoint <sdk_qtquick_touchpoint>`.
-The TouchPoints
-added to the :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>`
-are a component with the relevant logic embedded into it:
+*Bear-Whack* demonstrates using :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>` to add multiple finger support to a simple game.
+The interaction with the game is done through a `SpriteGoal </sdk/apps/qml/QtQuick/Particles.SpriteGoal/>`_  that follows the :ref:`TouchPoint <sdk_qtquick_touchpoint>`.
+The TouchPoints added to the :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>` are a component with the relevant logic embedded into it:

 .. code:: qml